burlachenkok/exploring-python3/python3-note.md

 ## Interfaces and Protocols

 In Python languages, you will not find the keyword `interface` such as in Java/C# or pure virtual class methods as in C++.
-In other words, Python does not have interfaces as a language concept.
+In other words, Python does not have interfaces as a language concept as pure language concept.

 Instead of a specific (and robust, but more long and verbose) interface notion the Python scripting language (and other scripting languages as well) uses what is known as *Duck Typing*.
 This concept is described typically in the following way: